xapian/xapian/xapian-core/docs/synonyms.rst

 Currently synonyms are only supported by flint databases.
 They work with a single database or multiple databases (use Database::add_database() as usual).
-We've no plans to support them for the deprecated Quartz backend, nor for InMemory, but we do intend to support them for the remote backend in the future.
+We've no plans to support them for the InMemory backend, but we do intend to support them for the remote backend in the future.